Reverse Mentoring Scheme

 The 2020/21 programme sets out to address race and disability issues and will be broadened to include other “protected characteristics” such as gender, and sexual orientation for future programmes.

 Applications are now open for mentors and mentees and the closing date has now been extended to Thursday 31st December 2020.

-Training is being planned for mid-December.
-The programme will commence in January 2021 and will be for 6 months.
+Training is being planned for February.
+The programme will commence in March 2021 and will be for 6 months.